lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 We do this to remind ourselves that the basic components of good modeling practice, and even the methods themselves, are _the same_ with Neural Nets as that are with _sklearn_ or _statsmodels_.

-The above exercise uses only one train-test split, but is still usefule.
+The above exercise uses only one train-test split, but is still useful.
 We will be using train, validation, test in this notebook, for good practice.

 ## Objectives:
 - Compare pros and cons of Keras vs TensorFlow